 “Dot.vu has been an excellent partner and advisor in helping us implement interactive content into our customer journey.
 Interactive content is a perfect way for us to engage with our customers and has helped us achieve great results.”The Perfume Shop’s UX Design Manager, E-Commerce

 N.B.
 This Interactive Experience is not live by The Perfume Shop anymore.
 Any lead forms or prices were removed so that the only thing you can experience is the game itself.

 6. Benefit San Francisco’s Advent Calendar with Daily Games

 Benefit San Francisco created a fun Advent Calendar where customers could come back every day for 24 days to unlock different games, quizzes, personality tests, and so on.
 This campaign only took one week to create, and it was published in 11 countries across Europe.
 Participants would have to sign in to play the daily games and quizzes.
 Therefore Benefit succeeded in their goal of growing their email list – they got over 75k subscribers!!!

 “We launched our branded interactive experience in 11 countries across Europe, with fun interactive activations.
 Our followers enjoyed it, and we got over half a million hits and over 75K subscribers.
 All in all, it was a very successful campaign for us!”Benefit’s Digital Media Associate, Mailand Europe

 Voilà.
-It was 6 real examples of Marketing Games!
+It was 6 successful examples of Marketing Games!

 I hope you found this article insightful.
-Using Marketing Games is unquestionably a great and creative addition to your Content Strategy.
-All of these examples of Marketing Games showed really impressive results, so you should definitely try it for your own brand and see how it goes.
+Using Marketing Games is unquestionably a great and creative addition to your content strategy.
+All of these examples of fun Marketing Games showed really impressive results, so you should definitely try it for your own brand and see how it goes.